WinstonCampeau/BASH_PARALLEL/README.md

 `python3 your_program.py $counter &`

-Thus, the script is set byt default to run a python3 script, and will send $counter to the script to differentiate your outputs.
+Thus, the script is set by default to run a python3 script, and will send $counter to the script to differentiate your outputs.
 For example, say you want 32 processes running in parallel, $counter will send (0, 1, ... , 31) to each of the individual processes.
 Now, say your program outputs csv files, then you could label each csv as "run0", "run1", ... "run31".
 To use $counter in ptyhon you would do something like:

 ```
 # test_script.py